Medical Assistant Training Program Details

 The Medical Assistant program covers a number of subject areas including Medical Terminology, Anatomy & Physiology, Phlebotomy, EKG, and Medical Billing.
 Students also learn laboratory techniques, clinical and diagnostic procedures, pharmacology, the administration of medications, and first aid.
 Office practices, patient relations, medical law, and ethics are also covered in the program.

 In addition to the standard skills taught in most medical assistant programs, students at AIMS are trained in several unique areas that will allow them to stand out from their colleagues.
-They will learn specialty skills that can be utilized in OB/GYN and IVF practices.
+They will learn specialty skills that can be utilized in OB/GYN and Pediatric practices.
 In addition all medical assistant students will be instructed thoroughly in proper wound care.

 The Medical Assistant program requires students to complete a mandatory 200-hour clinical internship.
 Students will be placed at a clinical site by the AIMS Internship Department.
 The internship is designed to provide practical training in a real work environment; students will have a mentor who trains and guides them.
 Students are not permitted to begin the internship until all required classroom and lab hours are completed.